Melodrama is a widely misunderstood term but has its place in good storytelling. What is melodrama, and how do we write it?

 Tip 5: ONE IMPROBABILITY PER STORY

-If there are a whole lot of odd goings-on they should all have, finally, a single cause.
+If there are many odd goings-on they should all have, finally, a single cause.
 That one cause accepted, all the rest follows: the other oddities fall into place.

 Tip 6: NO UNDERCUTTING YOUR PREMISE

 Don’t explain the big event which kicks off the story.
 Don’t explain it away or make fun of it in any other way, either.
 (Once you’ve made fun of it, you’re writing comedy, a melodrama killer.)

 Melodrama can be ruined in other ways, too.
 No waking up and it was all a dream.

 Tip 7: NO TALKING ABOUT THE IMPROBABILITY IN NARRATIVE SUMMARY

 Especially at first, as you’re establishing the event.
 The improbable events must be shown in scenes rather than explained in narrative summary.
 Show don’t tell is not always good advice, but it’s good here.